Current Research Projects

 Promoting Relationship & Identity Development in Education (PRIDE) Study

 We are collaborating with Dr. Adam Hoffman (Cornell University) on the Promoting Relationship and Identity Development in Education (PRIDE) study.
 This longitudinal project examines changes in adolescents’ peer experiences, identity development, and health across high school and evaluates the effectiveness of a brief social-psychological affirmation intervention.
-To date, we have collected six waves of data from approximately 400 adolescents across their first three years of high school and conducted a two-week daily diary protocol during their eleventh grade school year.
-This research is funded by an SRCD Small Grant (PIs: Hoffman & Schacter) and a Wayne State University Research Grant (PI: Schacter)
+To date, we have collected 10 waves of data from approximately 400 adolescents across their four years of high school, including a two-week daily diary protocol during their eleventh grade school year, and we are now following this cohort for two years beyond high school.
+This research is funded by an SRCD Small Grant (PIs: Hoffman & Schacter), a Wayne State University Research Grant (PI: Schacter), and a Spencer Foundation Small Research Grant on Education (PIs: Hoffman & Schacter)

 Peer Adjustment & Teen Health (PATH) study